syntasso/kratix-docs/docs/main/01-intro.md

 ### Using Kratix to build your platform you can:

 * use GitOps workflow with Flux and familiar Kubernetes-native constructs.
-* co-create capabilities by providing a clear contract between application and platform teams through the definition and creation of “Promises”.
+* co-create capabilities by providing a clear contract between application and platform teams through the definition and creation of _Promises_.
 Learn more about Kratix Promises [here](./guides/writing-a-promise).
 * create a flexible platform with your paved paths as Promises.
 * evolve your platform easily as your business needs change.
 * start small on a laptop and expand to multi-team, multi-cluster, multi-region, and multi-cloud with a consistent API everywhere.